top of page

 Why a Revocable Living Trust?

 Control, control, control.
 With a revocable living trust (RLT) you're in the drivers seat.
-This means you decide when and how your children receive their inheritance.
-This is huge, because unlike other probate avoidance tools, like a transfer on death deed for instance, with a RLT you determine if your child receives their inheritance at 18, 21, 25, 35... years of age.
-In-addition, with a RLT you can set conditions and safeguards to property distributions that you cannot otherwise do with a will or transfer on death deed.
-For instance, if your child struggles with drug or alcohol addiction, has creditors lined up outside their door, is bad with money, has a gambling problem, etc., with a RLT you can sleep easy knowing that your child's inheritance is protected.
+This means you decide how and when your child or children receive their inheritance.
+This is huge because unlike other probate avoidance tools like a transfer on death deed for instance, with a RLT you decide if your child receives their inheritance at 18, 21, 25, 35... years of age.
+Further, with a RLT you can set conditions and safeguards to property distributions that you cannot otherwise do with a will or transfer on death deed.

 5-Things You Should Do Before Creating Your Revocable Living Trust